jverif/lc-shipwindow/out/README.md

 ## Compatibility
 - Toggle "VanillaMode" in your configuration to make this mod client-side only and compatible with vanilla lobbies.
 - This mod is not compatible with other mods that change the ship's model.
-- LethalPosters may be incompatible.
-If you have issues with it, set "DontMovePosters" to true in your ShipWindows config.

 **Important: If you are updating from < 2.0.0, you will need to enable windows 2 and 3 in your config for them to be purchasable!**